-In the vast majority of people, overeating is the main reason for excessive weight gain.
+Overeating, especially sugar-rich and fat-laden food, is the main reason for abdominal obesity.
 However, there are some medical disorders which can increase your weight gain, which are discussed below.

 Thyroid hormone controls the metabolism of the body.
 Therefore, if you are low in thyroid hormone, you can easily gain weight and you will have difficulty losing weight.

-Insulin resistance itself causes a further increase in your weight, because high insulin level causes water retention, a growth of tissues and an increase in your craving for sugars.
-Thus a vicious cycle sets in: weight gain causing insulin resistance which leads to further weight gain.
+Insulin resistance is, in part, genetic in nature.
+In the presence of insulin resistance, you develop high insulin levels in the blood.
+Excess insulin causes water retention, accelerated growth of tissues, and an increase in your craving for sugars.
+All these factors increase your weight.
+Then, weight gain leads to worsening of insulin resistance.
+Thus, a vicious cycle sets in: insulin resistance → weight gain → insulin resistance → further weight gain.